-Based on the RETEX factory usage of 50,000 tons of textile waste/year, Groningen Seaports have confirmed their interest to have RETEX processing facilities in the Netherlands that will solve a big part of the textile waste problem.
+Based on the Greenful factory usage of 50,000 tons of textile waste/year, Groningen Seaports have confirmed their interest to have Greenful processing facilities in the Netherlands that will solve a big part of the textile waste problem.

-RETEX is also progressing in discussions with Belgium based local and regional governments.
-While the final site location for the factory has not been chosen, the idea is the same, close cooperation with local authorities to build and operate RETEX facilities.
+Greenful is also progressing in discussions with Belgium based local and regional governments.
+While the final site location for the factory has not been chosen, the idea is the same, close cooperation with local authorities to build and operate Greenful facilities.

-The RETEX model is to team with local governments to address waste issues in each country.
-RETEX invites all local governments to contact us to develop a large-scale solution to their waste problems.
+The Greenful model is to team with local governments to address waste issues in each country.
+Greenful invites all local governments to contact us to develop a large-scale solution to their waste problems.

 Greenful factories produce fully recyclable construction materials from textile, plastic and used car tire waste.
 The manufacturing process is eco-friendly, produces no waste products, uses no toxic chemicals or water, releases no pollution into the ground or air, and has a CO2 footprint smaller than competing building materials.